prashant-newway/Etl-data-pipeline-pyspark-aws/readme.md

 - con - how and why do we need to download data on local
 *********************

-1.setting up git and github
+1.setting up git and github , venv
 2.pip install requirements .txt for installing dependencies .
+3.encryption decryption
+4.access key either stored in config.py as encrypted like here or in vault
+5. password set at os level via environment variable
+6. two project directory required - local and aws
+7. random csv data generated of sales.